wanjarus/quick-autosave/README.md

 # QUICK AUTOSAVE
 Making good form that improves user experience is not supposed to be hard to do.
 Many web developers prefer to prioritize time production over quality.
-But with quick autosave, it's possible to create dynamic forms quickly and easy to use.
+With Autosave, improved user experience will never be as easy and as quick.

 ## Install
 You can get it on npm.